 Lessons & Workshops

-Bill Gregg has been teaching private music lessons for 40 years.
+Bill Gregg has been teaching private music lessons for more than 40 years.
 He frequently presents workshops and group classes on these instruments (listed below) at festivals, libraries and schools.
 He teaches instrumental music (strings) at the Trumansburg Conservatory of Fine Arts (TCFA link) and at his Harmonic Resources studio near the village of Trumansburg, NY in the Fingerlakes Region of upstate New York.

 Through Harmonic Resources he offers instruction in in Guitar with an emphasis in the beginning on good technique, reading and music fundamentals.
 As the student progresses he or she can focus on a particular style or genre ranging from classical and jazz to blues and rock.
 Bill incorporates music theory training at every level.
 He is a specialist in alternative guitar tunings.